pranay0kumar/EcommerceApp/README.md

+### Application Features:
+- It shows the working example of how Online Shopping Websites works.
+-   Where User can add product to cart, user can register,login,logout or buy product. and Admin can Add new Products to items list and can manage the Customers.

 ### Technology used in this Project:
 - i) Java: all Backend logic has been written in java.
 - ii) HTML,CSS and Bootstrap: designing page layout.